This post is a guide to choosing the best time to visit New Orleans.

 The 4th also brings parties and a riverfront fireworks display.

-The month also includes Creole Tomato Festival, Bastille Day events, a local riff on Spain’s Running of the Bulls, a beverage industry gathering called Tales of the Cocktail, and a season of restaurant specials called Coolinary that continues through September.
+The month also includes the Creole Tomato Festival, Bastille Day events, a local riff on Spain’s Running of the Bulls, a beverage industry gathering called Tales of the Cocktail, and a season of restaurant specials called Coolinary that continues through September.

 A final festival, Satchmo Summerfest, dedicated to Louis Armstrong and traditional jazz, often straddles the end of July and the beginning of August.